 Where to stay

-If you would like to enjoy the best places to stay in Crete - follow the route taken by discerning travellers... our guests.
+If you would like to enjoy the best places to stay in Crete - follow the route taken by discerning travelers... our guests.

 The best travel service in the world makes sure you enjoy staying in the best places in Crete - don't take our word for it.